oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 +    bear.owner = user;
 ```

-Save, reload, and confirm you now cannot see anyone else's bears.
-You'll need to create some for yourself if you want to see some.
+Save, reload, and confirm you can no longer see anyone else's bears.
+If you want to see some bears, you'll need to create them for yourself.

-The index view is now nice and private, but it feels _wrong_ to prevent our fellow bear enthusiasts from viewing polar bears, the sweetest and most mild-mannered of all bears.
-To right that wrong, we can register the `Species` enum as a constant so that we can reference it in our policy...
+The index view is now private, but it feels _wrong_ to prevent our fellow bear enthusiasts from viewing polar bears, the sweetest and most mild-mannered of all bears.
+To right that wrong, we can register the `Species` enum as a constant so that we can reference it in our policy:

 ```diff
 diff --git a/app/main.py b/app/main.py